Friday September 22, 2023

 There are a number of local charities that provide services to assist with home care and outreach services.
 In addition, friends and family can create a schedule to provide assistance to their senior loved one.

-Finally, home care very often includes a home monitoring system that allows seniors to contact the monitoring service if they are injured.
+Finally, home care often includes a home monitoring system that allows seniors to contact the monitoring service if they are injured.
 This service might also require seniors to check in at the same time every morning when an alert sounds so that the monitoring service can contact a relative who lives nearby if the senior does not respond.

 A third level of home healthcare may involve visits by a practical nurse or registered nurse.
 The nurse may assist you with various types of care and check to see that you are using your medications or other types of therapy in a beneficial manner.